serverpod/serverpod_docs/docs/04-concepts/02-serialization.md

   employees: List<Employee>
 ```

 Supported types are `bool`, `int`, `double`, `String`, `DateTime`, `ByteData`, and other serializable classes.
 You can also use `List`s and `Map`s of the supported types, just make sure to specify the types.
 Null safety is supported.
-The keys of `Map` must be non-nullable `String`s Once your classes are generated, you can use them as parameters or return types to endpoint methods.
+The keys of `Map` must be non-nullable `String`s.
+Once your classes are generated, you can use them as parameters or return types to endpoint methods.

 ### Extending the generated classes
 Sometimes you will want to add custom methods to the generated classes.
 The easiest way to do this is with Dart's extension feature.